raj23manj/springBoot/jokesapp/README.md

       }

     * introduction to collections and Generics in Java
-      * Generics help to reduce runtime bugs to copile time bugs(easier to detect and fix)
+      * Generics help to reduce runtime bugs to compile time bugs(easier to detect and fix)
       * Used to implement generic algorithm
       * avoid casting, it is expensive